sara-19992/Mastering-JavaScript-in-20-Days/Day4.md

 the outside scope can't see the inner scops, but the inner scope can see the outside scope global scope can't see variables in function scope

-let vs var
+### let vs var
-let and var variable in inner scope can assign outer scope variable but var keyword has different scoping role than let, if let keyword create a variable in inner scope with same named a global scope variable,let create a new variable different from variable in global scope but var keyword not create a new variable it change the value in the global scope variable. const like let but can't reaasign it
+let and var variable in inner scope can assign outer scope variable but var has different scoping role than let, if let keyword create a variable in inner scope with same named a global scope variable,let create a new variable different from variable in global scope. but var not create a new variable it change the value in the global scope variable (reassign it). const like let but can't reaasign it

 ### Coding Examples